-This includes payments made to subcontractors (in the UK or overseas) engaged to carry out qualifying activities that form part of the company's R&D project.
+This includes payments made to subcontractors engaged to carry out qualifying activities that form part of the company's R&D project.
+Subcontractors must be located in the UK, and overseas subcontractors will only be allowable in limited circumstances.

 In order to qualify, a specific part of the R&D activities must have been subcontracted out.
 Subcontracted R&D does not include payments under a contract for general services - so, for example, the work of consultants that provide expert advice and charge for their time would not qualify.